tentswalokhoza/food-fest-ticket-landing-page/README.md

 Notes
 - Project files are under `src/`.
-- Main components added: `src/components/CourseCard.vue`, `src/components/HeaderWishlist.vue`.
+- Main components: `src/components/CourseCard.vue`, `src/components/HeaderWishlist.vue`.
-- This repository is intended to be renamed to `cooking-masterclass-catalogue` before publishing.
+- Images are in `public/images`.

-If you'd like, I can add a screenshot file and polish styles further (animations, filters, etc.).
+If you want, I can add a screenshot file and polish interactions (animations, persistence, or CTA buttons).